jawj/zapatos-docs/src/index.md

 * `transactionRetryDelay` determines the range within which the `transaction` helper will pick a random delay before each retry.
 It's expressed in milliseconds and defaults to `{ minMs: 25, maxMs: 250 }`.

 * `queryListener` and `resultListener`, if set, are called from the `run` function, and receive the results of (respectively) compiling and then executing and transforming each query.

+* `transactionListener`, similarly, is called with messages about transaction retries.

-You might use one or both of these functions to implement logging.
+You might use one or more of the three listener functions to implement logging.
 They're also used in generating the _Show generated SQL, results_ elements of this documentation.

-* `transactionListener`, similarly, is called with messages about transaction retries, and can be used for logging.

 ## Metadata